Jolokia Protocol

 }

-For status codes it is important to distinguish status codes as they appear in Jolokia JSON response objects and the HTTP status code of the (outer) HTTP response.
-There can be many Jolokia status codes, one for each Jolokia request contained in the single HTTP request.
-The HTTP status code merely reflect the status of agent itself (i.e. whether it could perform the operation at all), whereas the Jolokia response status reflects the result of the operation (e.g. whether the performed operation throws an exception).
-So it is not uncommon to have an HTTP status code of 200, but the contained JSON response(s) indicate some errors.
+For status codes it is important to distinguish status codes as they appear in the Jolokia JSON response objects and the HTTP status code of the (outer) HTTP response.
+There can be many Jolokia status codes, one for each Jolokia request contained in a single HTTP request.
+The HTTP status code merely reflect the status of the agent itself (i.e. whether it could perform the operation at all), whereas the Jolokia response status reflects the result of the operation (e.g. whether the performed operation throws an exception).
+So it is not uncommon to have an HTTP status code of 200, but the contained JSON response(s) indicating some errors.

 For each type of operation, the format of the value entry is explained in Jolokia operations